freenas/freenas-docs/userguide/snippets/usingui.rst

 ~~~~~~~~~~~~~~~~~~

 When choosing a schedule for different %brand% :ref:`Tasks`, clicking
-*Custom* opens the custom schedule dialog.
+:guilabel:`Custom` opens the custom schedule dialog.

 .. figure:: images/custom-scheduler.png

    Creating a Custom Schedule

-Choosing a preset schedule fills the rest of the fields according to
+Choosing a preset schedule fills in the rest of the fields.
+To customize
-that general configuration.
-To customize a schedule, enter
+a schedule, enter
 `crontab <https://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5>`__
-command values for the :guilabel:`Minutes/Hours/Days`.
+values for the :guilabel:`Minutes/Hours/Days`.

-There are several different ways to customize :guilabel:`Minutes`,
-:guilabel:`Hours`, and :guilabel:`Days` values.
-The most basic option
+These fields accept standard :command:`cron` values.
+The simplest option
 is to enter a single number in the field.
-The schedule runs at that
+The task runs when the time
-designated number.
-Entering an asterisk (:literal:`*`) sets the schedule
-for all possible values.

-To set a specific time range, enter a hyphenated numeric value.
+value matches that number.
+For example, entering :literal:`10` means
+that the job runs when the time is ten minutes past the hour.

+An asterisk (:literal:`*`) means "match all values".

+Specific time ranges are set by entering hyphenated number values.
 For
 example, entering :literal:`30-35` in the :guilabel:`Minutes` field sets
-the schedule to activate during minutes 30, 31, 32, 33, 34 and 35.
+the task to run at minutes 30, 31, 32, 33, 34 and 35.

-Lists of values are also supported.
-Separate individual values with a
+Lists of values can also be entered.
+Enter individual values separated
-comma (:literal:`,`).
-Separating with spaces is not supported.
-For
-example, entering :literal:`1,14` in the :guilabel:`Hours` field means
+by a comma (:literal:`,`).
+For example, entering :literal:`1,14` in the
-the schedule is active at 1 AM and 2 PM.
+:guilabel:`Hours` field means the task runs at 1:00 AM (0100) and 2:00
+PM (1400).

-Using a slash (:literal:`/`) designates a step value.
+A slash (:literal:`/`) designates a step value.
+For example, while
+entering :literal:`*` in :guilabel:`Days` means the task runs every day
+of the month, :literal:`*/2` means the task runs every other day.

+Combining all these examples together creates a schedule running a task
+each minute from 1:30-1:35 AM and 2:30-2:35 PM every other day.

+There is an option to select which :guilabel:`Months` the task will run.
+Leaving each month unset is the same as selecting every month.

+The :guilabel:`Days of Week` schedules the task to run on specific days.
+This is in addition to any listed :guilabel:`Days`.
 For example,
-entering :literal:`*/2` in the :guilabel:`Days` means the schedule runs
+entering :literal:`1` in :guilabel:`Days` and setting :guilabel:`W` for
-every other day of the month.

-Combining all these examples together results in a schedule that activates
-from 1:30-1:35 AM and 2:30-2:35 PM every other day.

-There are also options to select which :guilabel:`Months` or
-:guilabel:`Days of Week` the schedule is active.
-Setting specific values
-for :guilabel:`Days` and :guilabel:`Days of Week` modifies the schedule
+:guilabel:`Days of Week` creates a schedule that starts a task on the
-to include both values.
-For example, entering :literal:`15` in
-:guilabel:`Days` and setting *M* for :guilabel:`Days of Week` results in
-a schedule that runs on the 15th of the month and every Monday.
+first day of the month **and** every Wednesday of the month.

-The :guilabel:`Schedule Preview` on the left side of the dialog shows
+:guilabel:`Schedule Preview` shows when the current schedule settings
-the currently configured schedule.
-It updates whenever a value changes.
+will cause the task to run.

 .. _Schedule Calendar: